Long Story Short: Omitted Variable Bias in Causal Machine Learning: Statistical Inference on the Bounds

 \begin{remark}[\textbf{Machine Learning of $\alpha_s$ and $g_s$}] Estimation of the short regression $g_s$ is standard and a variety of modern methods can be used (neural networks, random forests, penalized regressions).
 Estimation of the short RR $\alpha_s$ can proceed in one of the following ways.
 First, we can use analytical formulas for $\alpha_s$ (see e.g., \cite{DML,semenova2021debiased}, and references therein, for practical details).
 Second, we can use a variational characterization of $\alpha_s$:

 where $\mathcal{A}$ is the parameter space for $\alpha_s$, as proposed in \cite{AutoDML,AutoDML-Lasso}.
 This avoids inverting propensity scores or conditional densities, as usually required when using analytical formulas.
 This approach is motivated by the first-order-conditions of the variational characterization: which is the definition of the RR.
-Neural network (RieszNet) and random forest (ForestRiesz) implementations of this approach are given in \cite{riesznet}, and the Lasso implementation in \cite{AutoDML-Lasso}.
-Third, we may use a minimax (adversarial) characterization of $\alpha_s$, as in \cite{RR-local,Adverse}:

-where $\mathcal{A}$ is the parameter space for $\alpha_s$.
+Neural network (RieszNet) and random forest (ForestRiesz) implementations of this approach are given in \cite{riesznet}, and the Lasso implementation in \cite{AutoDML-Lasso}.\footnote{ A third option is to use a minimax (adversarial) characterization of $\alpha_s$, as in \cite{RR-local,Adverse}: \mbox{$ \alpha_s = \arg\min_{\alpha \in \mathcal{A}} \max_{g \in \mathcal{G}} | \Ep m(W^s, g) - \Ep \alpha g |, $} where $\mathcal{A}$ is the parameter space for $\alpha_s$.
 The Dantzig selector implementation of this approach is given in \cite{RR-local}.
-The neural network implementation of this approach is given in \cite{Adverse}. \end{remark}
+The neural network implementation of this approach is given in \cite{Adverse}.} \end{remark}